 This colorful main course salad is elegant enough to serve for company but my husband and I love it so much, we sometimes have it for dinner several times in the same week!
-Once you try it you’ll know why we’re a little obsessed with this Asian style noodle salad.
-It’s packed with fabulous flavors, chock full of nutritious skinny ingredients and extremely filling.
-One extremely large, Thai-riffic salad has 425 calories, 15 grams of fat and 12 Weight Watchers Freestyle SmartPoints.
-The fat content is mostly coming from the peanut butter, which is a heart healthy fat.
+Once you try it you’ll know why we’re a little obsessed with this Asian-style noodle salad.
+It’s packed with fabulous flavors, chock full of nutritious skinny ingredients, and extremely filling.
+One extremely large, Thai-riffic salad has 425 calories, 15 grams of fat, and 12 Blue WW Freestyle SmartPoints, and 12 Green.
+The fat content is mostly coming from peanut butter, which is a heart-healthy fat.

 Prep Time: 20 minutes

 ½ cup fresh lime juice, see shopping tips

 ¼ cup plus 2 tablespoons chunky peanut butter (unsalted, natural preferred)

 1 tablespoon plus 1 teaspoon ginger, from a jar or fresh, see shopping tips